Development

 To prepare a release:

-1. Update the CHANGELOG.md.
+1. Add missing entries to the CHANGELOG.md.
 Use an emoji for each line.
 The changelog contains a legend at the bottom where you can look-up the proper emoji.

 3. Commit using the message Bump version from a.b.c to x.y.z.